 - Physical Abuse/Domestic Violence

-Counseling and Wellness Services is staffed by Licensed Psychologists and Counselors and a range of mental health trainees (e.g., counseling and psychology interns).
-Your goals for counseling and service options are discussed during a brief initial interview.
-Following the initial interview, clients are assigned to a therapist with preferences for therapist gender/race being honored whenever possible.
-An intake session is scheduled with your therapist during which a greater understanding of your reasons for seeking counseling are explored and a treatment plan is developed.
+Counseling and Wellness Services is staffed by Licensed Psychologists and Counselors and a range of mental health trainees.
+Your goals for counseling and service options are discussed during a brief Evaluation for Services (EFS) session.
+Following the EFS, clients are assigned to a therapist with preferences for therapist gender/race being honored whenever possible.
+An Intake session is scheduled with your therapist during which a greater understanding of your reasons for seeking counseling is explored and a treatment plan is developed.
 All therapists in training are required to audio or videotape their sessions.
-The recordings are used solely to assist the therapist in his/her training while under the supervision of a Licensed Psychologist or Counselor (depending on specialty area).
+The recordings are used solely to assist the therapist in his/her training while under the supervision of a Licensed Psychologist or Counselor (depending on the specialty area).
+We utilze a brief model of therapy with clients receiving up to 6 sessions per semester beyond their initial Intake.

 Counseling and Wellness Services does not release information to University administrators or faculty, to parents, family members, or to outside agencies without the client's written authorization.
 Exceptions to confidentiality include: as required by Ohio law when the counselor determines that a person is at risk for child or elder abuse/neglect, suicide, or homicide.